alihaydargol/task/README.md

 # Graphiql

-Can try graphql queries.
-Token needed for all queries beside register and auth.
+Can try GraphQL queries.
+Token needed for all queries besides register and auth.

 ## Creating Token